cyberbotics/webots-doc/reference/proto-design-guidelines.md

 ### Naming

-The naming of a PROTO node is important and should be precise and explicit.
+The naming of a PROTO is important and should be precise and explicit.
-Therefore, you should avoid abbreviations, numbers and vague terminology when naming a PROTO node.
+Therefore, you should avoid abbreviations, numbers and vague terminology when naming a PROTO.
 For example `SmallWoodenChair` is better than `SmallChair`, which is better than `Chair`, which is better than `Chair7`.
 PROTO names should use upper camel case, e.g., each word should begin with a capital letter with no intervening spaces.